GnosCloud/mem0-mcp/README.md

 # MCP Server with Mem0 for Managing Coding Preferences

+> **Note**: This is a forked version from [mem0ai/mem0-mcp](https://github.com/mem0ai/mem0-mcp) that has been modified to better suit my personal needs.
+Feel free to use and customize it according to your requirements.

+---

 This demonstrates a structured approach for using an [MCP](https://modelcontextprotocol.io/introduction) server with [mem0](https://mem0.ai) to manage coding preferences efficiently.
 The server can be used with Cursor and provides essential tools for storing, retrieving, and searching coding preferences.

 ## Installation